15 Best Things to do in Mesa Verde National Park

 You can purchase your tour tickets 14 days in advance on Recreation.gov or by calling 877-444-6777.

 There are several types of ranger-guided tours to several different cliffs dwellings of varying difficulty and length.
 Prices vary too, ranging from $8 to $45 per person.

 A detailed description you will find on the official website of Mesa Verde.
 The best option is to buy tickets to Cliff Palace, Long House, Mug House, or Square Tower House.

 If you fail to book a ranger tour for your visit, but you want to learn about the mysterious history of Mesa Verde, you can also consider buying a commercial tour provided by Viator.com, which is the Tripadvisor company.

 They offer guided tours, thanks to which you will learn about the extraordinary history of this place.
 These tours are also worth buying in advance as it might be a chance to visit Cliff Palace during these trips.
 But it depends on availability.
 The park has limited the season schedule and the capacity of the tours to Cliff Palace Ruins.

 You can choose:

 Self-Guided Tours in Mesa Verde National Park

 You can explore Mesa Verde on your own.
 You do not need to purchase an organized trip.
 The only difference is that you cannot enter most of the cliff dwellings.
-But you can admire them from the viewpoints.
+But you can admire them from their viewpoints.
 The one cliff dwelling that can be visited without a tour is Step House on Wetherill Mesa.
 Moreover, you can do some short hikes to amazing archeological sites.
-So check our tips on how to sightseeing a Mesa Verde on your own.
+So check out our tips on how to sightsee a Mesa Verde on your own.